yash-amd/shark-ai/shortfin/python/shortfin_apps/flux/README.md

 ## Prepare artifacts

 The flux model weights are gated.
-Once you have access, clone the huggingface repository for [FLUX.1-dev](https://huggingface.co/black-forest-labs/FLUX.1-dev) or [FLUX.1-schnell](https://huggingface.co/black-forest-labs/FLUX.1-schnell).
+Once you have access, clone the huggingface repository for [FLUX.1-dev](https://huggingface.co/black-forest-labs/FLUX.1-dev).
 Then run the following:
 ```
-./sharktank/sharktank/pipelines/flux/export_from_hf.sh /absolute/path/to/flux/folder/ <flux_dev/flux_schnell>
+./sharktank/sharktank/pipelines/flux/export_from_hf.sh /absolute/path/to/flux/folder/ <flux_dev>
 ```

 ## Start Flux Server